A "simple" OpenCV maze solver

 OpenCV Maze Solver

 This is a simple maze solver using OpenCV and Python.
 The maze is solved using the A* algorithm from the NetworkX library.
+I tested this on my old laptop using it's built-in webcam and it run mostly in realtime.

 Markers This project uses apriltag markers (from the family tag25h9) to detect the start and end points of the maze.
 Here is the meaning of each tag: